 - Avoid touching the mask when wearing it, and use the straps to put it on and take it off.

 - Store in a clean plastic, resealable bag after use and wash the mask at least once a day, with your normal laundry.

 Watch & listen to this helpful video produced by the Sight Loss Councils in which one of their vision impaired members explains how to put on and take off a face covering correctly.

 To prevent your glasses from fogging up while wearing your face covering wash them in soapy water – but avoid those with a citrus base which contain damaging fruit acids or those with softeners which leave a residue.

 For anyone who does have a legitimate cause to not wear a face covering, the government has introduced a voluntary exemption card scheme.
-The approved design can be downloaded from their website for use on a mobile device or to be printed out as a card or badge.
-Details of the exemption card are included in the government guidance.
+The approved designs can be downloaded from their website for use on a mobile device or to be printed out as a card or badge.
+Further details of the exemption cards are included in the government guidance.

 For more information from the NHS please visit their website here.